GoogleChromeLabs/web-audio-samples/src/audio-worklet/migration/spn-recorder/README.md

 # ScriptProcessorNode Demo

-This demonstrates a basic web audio recording app using ScriptProcessorNode.
+This demonstrates a basic recording app using ScriptProcessorNode.